kyma-project/website/content/blog-posts/2021-01-28-release-notes-1.19/index.md

 ### Improved left navigation structure

 We have reviewed the categories displayed in left navigation.
-We adjusted the structure to better match kubernetes taxonomy.
+We adjusted the structure to better match Kubernetes taxonomy.
 With that in mind, it is now more natural to find the workloads, their configuration and networking setup.

 ## Installation